 Why Are Educational Leadership Styles Important?

-If a person is responsible for staff management or instructing students, they must adopt and perfect an effective style of leadership.
+If a person is responsible for staff management or instructing students, they must adopt and perfect an effective style.
 Some methods often work better than others, with the outcome being influenced by the individual using them and the circumstances in which they are used.
 Having various options lets an education professional determine the best way to approach a challenge.
-Although the education professional defines the solution, the implementation often falls to the educators who work alongside them.
-Various styles of leadership are needed to inspire educators to do what is required for the improvement of the educational system.
-The leadership styles an education professional may use vary.
+Although the educator defines the solution, the implementation often falls to the educators who work alongside them.
+Various styles are needed to inspire educators to do what is required for the improvement of the educational system.
+The styles an education professional may use vary.

 10 Effective Educational Leadership Styles